Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 2. For non-terminal buses, there’s no ETA usually because the bus hasn’t left their starting point, so the ETA clock hasn’t started.
 Sometimes you have to keep refreshing until an ETA shows up.
 From my experience an ETA will pop up once they’re 15 minutes away.
 This is also the same for the electronic signs at the bus stop.

-Additional Jeju Bus Tips and Traveling Jeju Without a Car
+Additional Jeju Bus Tips for Traveling Jeju Without a Car

 Bus Seats in AC bus in Jeju City South Korea